The introduction of online programs

 - We have been advised of the new pricing structure – which relates to our online programs as follows:

-Here’s an example: The Virtual Filmmaking Workshop (starts 16th May 2020) can use Support Category 15.
-So if a teenager is locked in for 16 hours for filmmaking – the course cost will be $815.04
+Here’s an example: The Virtual Filmmaking Workshop can use Support Category 15.
+So if a teenager is locked in for 16 hours for filmmaking – the course cost will be $868.80

-How will my NDIS funds be used to cover the costs of attendance?
+What is the process if my NDIS funds are used to cover the costs of attendance?

 There are certain steps to follow regarding payment before and after the workshop.
 Firstly, you must register for the workshop on EventBrite.

 - We will issue a Service Agreement (if Self-managed or Third-party Provider managed) for your signature and return back to us